persist-lab02/persist-lab02.github.io/_pages/about.md

 <p align="justify">
 Welcome to <b>Persist</b> (<b>Per</b>va<b>s</b>ive <b>I</b>ntelligent Sy<b>st</b>ems) Lab!
 We are a dynamic research group in the <a href="https://web.cs.dartmouth.edu/" style="text-decoration: none">Department of Computer Science</a> at Dartmouth College.

 Our mission is the seamless integration of intelligence into our daily lives, enabling us to better decipher the intricacies of the virtual and physical worlds surrounding us.
-We are dedicated to crafting innovative solutions at the intersection of **human-AI interaction**, **natural language processing**, and **machine learning.** Our goal is to decode vast volumes of complex data, ranging from Electronic Health Records (EHR) to social media posts and sensor data, to enhance decision-making processes.<be>
+We are dedicated to crafting innovative solutions at the intersection of <b>human-AI interaction</b>, <b>natural language processing</b>, and <b>machine learning</b>.
+Our goal is to decode vast volumes of complex data, ranging from Electronic Health Records (EHR) to social media posts and sensor data, to enhance decision-making processes.<br>

 And, we love to create cool nicknames for our papers and projects!

-If you are interested in joining Persist Lab, please check our <a href="https://persist-lab02.github.io/pages/recruitment" style="text-decoration: none">Openings page</a>.
+If you are interested in joining Persist Lab, please check our <a href="https://persist-lab.github.io/pages/recruitment" style="text-decoration: none">Openings page</a>.
 </p>

 ## <font> News and Announcements </font>

 <div style="height: 450px; overflow: auto;">

 <font color="brown"><i>21 August, 2023</i></font> <br/>